koddo/coding-interviews-prep-msk/README.md

 https://leetcode.com/problems/subarray-sum-equals-k/

-Talked about a friend of a friend who had enough discipline to get thoroughly prepared for google interview process and now work at the headquoters in Switzerland.
+Talked about a friend of a friend who had enough discipline to get thoroughly prepared for the google interview process and now works at the headquoters in Switzerland.

 ## 2019-08-18